Aashivraj/Aashivraj/README.md

 - 👋 Hi, I’m @Ashivraj
 - 👀 I’m interested in ...
-Machine Learning , Artificial Intelligence and Neural Networks
+Artificial Intelligence and Neural Networks
 - 🌱 I’m currently working as ...
 Python Developer and learning AI/ML skills
 - 📫 How to reach me ... saashivraj@gmail.com